plark-app/changelly-client/readme.md

-# Make it possible to use Chengelly service in your application, based on JavaScript.
+# Make it possible to use Changelly service in your application, based on JavaScript

 Current library provide your with Changelly Client on JavaScript for Browser or NodeJS.